Before you even get to meet a human being, someone has already judged you by this piece of paper.

 A three, four, or ten-page CV won't get read in detail.
 A focused CV demonstrates ability to prioritise and convey the most important information.
 Your CV is a tool that gets you a first interview, it should not detail your entire life experiences.
 Once you're in the room, the CV doesn't matter much.
 Cut back your CV.
 It's too long.

-Your CV should blend well with the job that you're applying for.
 It’s imperative that you research the organisation at which you’re applying.
 You need to know what it does, how it’s structured, and its mission, values, and goals to determine how you fit in.
 It's vital that you understand the job description.
 Learning the responsibilities should allow you to tailor your CV to show compatibility.
 If you do not amend your CV, it shows you don’t understand what the employer is looking for.
 You shouldn't hope that your CV fits some of the criteria.

 Putting a lie on your CV is never, ever, ever, worth it.
 Everyone, up to and including CEOs, get fired for this.
 People lie about everything including their degrees and where they went to school.
 People lie about how long they were at companies, how big their teams were, sales results, etc.